Build a receiver

 }

 You now have all the necessary components to successfully instantiate your receiver factory using the receiver.NewFactory function.
-Go ahead and update your NewFactory() function in your factory.go file as follows:
+Go ahead and update your NewFactory() function in the factory.go file as follows:

 // NewFactory creates a factory for tailtracer receiver.